laravel/nova-docs/4.0/customization/fields.md

 | `this.syncedField` | Refer to component data, only exists when field has changes
 | `this.currentField` | Refer to computed, will pick `this.syncedField` or fallback to `this.field`

+Above table can be summaries with following Vue Component snippet:

 ```js
 export default {
   props: {